Privacy and correctness trade-offs for information-theoretically secure quantum homomorphic encryption: Bounds for quantum oblivious transfer

 \section{Bounds for quantum oblivious transfer}

 In this section, we extend the bound for quantum oblivious transfer in~\cite[Eq.~(27)]{Amiri_2021} to $\delta$-correctness with the same technique.
-We apply a general scheme of semi-random oblivious transfer.
-We bound Alice's and Bob's cheating probabilities by proposing their cheating strategies.
+We first describe the general scheme of semi-random oblivious transfer and then bound Alice's and Bob's cheating probabilities by proposing their cheating strategies.

-Consider the scheme of semi-random oblivious transfer with $N$ rounds of communication~\cite[Section~IIIA]{Amiri_2021}, as shown in Figure~\ref{fig:qot_scheme}.
+The general scheme of semi-random oblivious transfer with $N$ rounds of communication~\cite[Section~IIIA]{Amiri_2021} is illustrated in Figure~\ref{fig:qot_scheme}.
 Alice and Bob keep their memories private and exchange their messages publicly.
 Each time either Alice or Bob receives the message, they apply a unitary that acts jointly on the memory and the message.
 In the last step, they measure their state to obtain their output.
+Any semi-random oblivious transfer can be described by such a general scheme.